LinuxAtDuke/Little-More-Advanced-Linux/README.md

 * `awk` is a full programing language, but is often used for simple one line programs inside of shell scripts.
 * `perl` and `python` are even more powerful programing languages and should be used for more advanced tasks than shell scripts.

+## Unit 6: The pain of the stack

+Modern software uses many components, which we call a stack.
+To quote wikipedia, "a set of software subsystems or components needed to create a complete platform such that no additional software is needed to support applications.
+Applications are said to "run on" or "run on top of" the resulting platform".

+*Example:*
+    OS + GNU C Library
+    OS + Matlab + Image Processing Toolbox
+    OS + Python(2,3) + SciPy + NumPy
+    OS + Python + SciPy + Visual Python

+Each addition can add many new dependencies.
+This can lead to Dependency hell.
+On shared system or large grid environments this is a major issue.
+Linux distributions have tools to resolve dependencies for distribution provided packages, but these require admin access and will not work for custom or niche software.

+Workarounds exist.
+For compiled programs, one can compile statically.
+For python, one can use a python virtual environment.
+The future will involve virtualization and software containers.
+The most popular software container is Docker.

+## Lab 5: Be the sysadmin

+Install the python-virtualenv, python-visual, and python-dev packages on your VM.
+Note how many packages and libraries are installed.

+*Example:*
+    $ virtualenv
+    The program 'virtualenv' is currently not installed.
+You can install it by typing: sudo apt-get install python-virtualenv
+    $ sudo apt-get install python-virtualenv

 ---

 ![Creative Commons CC0 1.0 License](http://i.creativecommons.org/p/zero/1.0/88x31.png)